 Early History of the Wattlay family

 This web page shows only a small excerpt of our Wattlay research.
-Another 259 words (18 lines of text) covering the years 1330, 1582, 1768, 1686, 1742, 1747, 1801, 1753 and 1784 are included under the topic Early Wattlay History in all our PDF Extended History products and printed products wherever possible.
+Another 129 words (9 lines of text) covering the years 1330, 1582, 1768, 1583, 1639, 1686, 1742, 1747, 1801, 1753 and 1784 are included under the topic Early Wattlay History in all our PDF Extended History products and printed products wherever possible.

 Wattlay Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Wattlay has been recorded under many different variations, including Whatley, Whatly, Whately, Wheatley, Whetly, Whettell and many more.

 Early Notables of the Wattlay family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Wattlay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Wattlay Notables in all our PDF Extended History products and printed products wherever possible.